MicrosoftDocs/fabric-docs/docs/admin/admin-compliance.md

 * EventStream

-* Third party access to Onelake
+* Third party access to OneLake

-## How to enable non-compliant features?
+## How to enable noncompliant features?

-As a Microsoft Fabric admin, you can enable non-compliant features.
-When enabled, non-compliant features will be available for everyone in your organization.
+As a Microsoft Fabric admin, you can enable noncompliant features.
+When enabled, noncompliant features are available for everyone in your organization.

-To enable non-compliant features, do the following:
+To enable noncompliant features, do the following:

 1. Go to [tenant settings](/power-bi/admin/service-admin-portal-about-tenant-settings).